 5. Go for a Hike

 Lace-up your hiking shoes because Palmerston North is surrounded by amazing landscapes to walk and hike.
 A highlight is Manawatu Gorge, which separates two mountain ranges with wild and stunning forest and a couple of amazing walks.
 The Totara Reserves is also an excellent place for walking short forest loops.
-For something more adventurous, however, try the Rangiwahi Hut Track, which is a 2-3 hours return walk to a viewpoint with commanding vistas from the Ruahine Ranges.
+For something more adventurous, however, try the Rangiwahia Hut Track, which is a 2-3 hours return walk to a viewpoint with commanding vistas from the Ruahine Ranges.

 Locations: See the walks and their locations in the 26 Awesome Hikes Around Palmerston North.